Senate passes bill to reduce reliance on China for semiconductors

 Updated July 27, 2022 at 1:35 PM ET

-"This is going to go down as one of the major bipartisan achievements of this Congress, along with the infrastructure investment and jobs act and the recent gun safety law," Senate Majority Leader Chuck Schumer said on the Senate floor Wednesday.
+"This is going to go down as one of the major bipartisan achievements of this Congress, along with the Infrastructure Investment and Jobs Act and the recent gun safety law," Senate Majority Leader Chuck Schumer, D-N.Y., said on the Senate floor Wednesday.
 "The American people deserve to see more examples like this, of both sides coming together to do very, very big things that will leave a lasting impact on our country."

 The CHIPS bill, short for Creating Helpful Incentives to Produce Semiconductors for America Act, would provide $54 billion in grants for semiconductor manufacturing and research, tens of billions to support regional technology hubs and a tax credit covering 25% of investments in semiconductor manufacturing through 2026.